isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 With the exception of `async()`, the standard-library facilities are low-level, machine-oriented, threads-and-lock level.
-This is a necessary foundation, but we have to try to raise the level of abstrcation: for productivity, for reliability, and for performance.
+This is a necessary foundation, but we have to try to raise the level of abstraction: for productivity, for reliability, and for performance.
 This is a potent argument for using higher level, more applications-oriented libraries (if possibly, built on top of standard-library facilities).

 ##### Enforcement